Designing an AI Interface Accessible for Students With Little Digital Literacy

 We want to bring quality, timely, and organized educational materials to students and teachers in these areas.
 Hence, we started Guardian Inc.

-At Guardian Inc., we’re working on developing an intra-net edge computing device that essentially works as a local server.
+We’re working on developing an intra-net edge computing device that essentially works as a local server.
 Students are able to use donated, old devices to connect to the server’s network, recreating the internet.

 On this server we have thousands of educational materials from Khan Academy, TedX, and more that are all processed by an LLM that can then support teachers and students with their learning and research.